 - No projects where construction has already begun.

-- Once commitment is received, full construction allowed: “Early Start”.
+- Once HUD insurance commitment is received, full construction can commence with HUD’s approval.

-- HUD must approve contracts to be used with CM and architect.
+- HUD must approve contracts to be used with CM and Architect.

 - CM, Lump sum, or Design/Build are permitted.